 As a kid, falling off a bike can lead to a scar that’s considered a battle wound.
 Kids boast their scarred elbows or knees, but as parents, we know those scars eventually fade away as new skin is made.
 Falling off a bike is not the same as getting in a catastrophic car accident.
 The way we feel about scars on our faces or bodies is not the same as when we were children.
 Scarring from traumatic incidences like car accidents, surgeries, or fire can lead to even more emotional trauma.
 The scarring reminds us of the trauma and forces us to accept a new version of ourselves that we never asked for.
-Our Philadelphia Significant Scarring Attorneys at the Weitz Firm want you to know that if your scarring is caused by an accident or the negligence of some medical professionals, you may be entitled to compensation.
+Our Philadelphia Significant Scarring Attorneys at The Weitz Firm, LLC want you to know that if your scarring is caused by an accident or the negligence of some medical professionals, you may be entitled to compensation.

 Scars form because there is damage to a deep thick layer of skin.
 The reason for scarring happens because there has been some trauma to the skin.
 The trauma can come from many different accidents:

 Most of these accidents are a result of the negligent behavior of someone or some party.
 However, there are other ways scarring can occur through medical treatment — for example, surgical scarring and scar tissue.
 Even though patients are aware that a certain level of scarring is acceptable, there are times when the scarring is excessive, painful, or was not discussed by the medical staff.

 Scarring happens.
 It is a natural result of trauma to the skin, but that doesn’t mean you have to suffer.
 There are three main types of scars: